Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Zettelkasten-method_with_Obsidian_Zotero_7/05_Set_Up_Zettelkasten_Obsidian_and_Zotero_7.md

 ## Step 1: Settings in Zotero

 *With the Zotero plugin Better BibTex you can manage your bibliographic data more easily if you use a Markdown editor.
 The plugin automatically generates a citation key that follows a form you have selected.
-In Obsidian our literature note will automatically named with this citation key.*
+In Obsidian our literature note will be automatically named using this citation key.*

 1. **Download the .xpi file from the GitHub repository** [Better BibTeX for Zotero](https://github.com/retorquere/zotero-better-bibtex/releases/tag/v7.0.17)

 	[Click here for the documentation of Better BibTex](https://retorque.re/zotero-better-bibtex/index.html)

 2. Install Better BibTex:
-**Tools → Plugins → Settings → Install Plugin from file → select .xpi file → click open → restart zotero**
+**Tools → Plugins → Settings → Install Plugin from file → select .xpi file → click Open → restart Zotero**

 3. Customize Better BibTex:
 **Edit → Settings → Better BibTex → Citation key → insert:**